-These tiny wasps have a wonderful trick: they prompt oak trees to grow galls, abnormal plant tissue structures that shelter wasp eggs, by injecting a chemical under the tree’s skin.
+Tiny gall wasps have a wonderful trick: they prompt oak trees to grow galls, a collection of abnormal plant tissue structures that shelter wasp eggs.
+These different species all create protective casings by injecting a chemical under the tree’s skin.

-If that was the end of the story it would already be an incredible feat of nature, but perhaps what’s more incredible is the diversity of growths themselves: lumps, warts, balls, knobs, tubes, cones, disks, and other unexpected shapes.
-Furry, fuzzy, rough, scaly, brittle, wrinkly, pink, brown, yellow… the descriptions go on and on.
-There’s even a name for the study of plant galls: cecidology.
+If that was the end of the story it would already be an incredible feat of nature, but perhaps what’s more incredible is the diversity of growths from these wasps’ creations: lumps, warts, balls, knobs, tubes, cones, disks, and other unexpected shapes.

-Check out some examples in this episode of Deep Look: The Crazy Cribs of Parasitic Wasps.
 Are there any galls in your neighborhood?
-If you find some, tweet us a photo!
+If you find some, share a photo with TKSST.